Pastor, there are some things your church can’t do for you.

 Hold you accountable.
 The church can’t guard your heart and character.
 It doesn’t matter how many rules or committees they have, if you want to ruin your life, you’ll find a way around the structure.

 Love your family and protect your time with them.
-They may love your family.
+The church may love your family.
 They may respect your time with them, but if you really want to protect your family — you’ll have to take the lead role here.

 Completely discern your call from God.
-Some may be used of God to speak into your life, but your personal calling is between you and God.
+Some people may be used of God to speak into your life, but your personal calling is between you and God.
 And it is ultimately to God’s purposes even more than to the local church’s purposes.
 The church won’t always understand when you’re “called away” or when you feel “led” to lead in a certain direction.
-And, you can’t expect them to.
+And you can’t expect them to.
 They have their own callings from God as well.

-Bottom line of this post: Don’t expect others to do for you what only you — by God’s grace — can do.
+Bottom line of this post: Don’t expect others to do for you what only you — by God’s grace and God’s Spirit — can do.